Filling with separating curves: Introduction

 Suppose $(\alpha,\beta)$ is a filling pair on $S_g$.
-We have the following natural question. \begin{question} How to determine whether a filling pair $(\alpha,\beta)$ is a separating filling pair? \end{question} In our first result, we answer Question~\ref{q:1}.
+We have the following natural question. \begin{question} How to determine whether a filling pair $(\alpha,\beta)$ is a separating filling pair? \end{question} We note that a minimally intersecting separating filling pair has exactly one separating curve.
+In our first result, we answer Question~\ref{q:1}.
 In particular, we prove a characterisation theorem which gives a necessary and sufficient condition for a curve in a filling pair to be separating.
 The key ingredient used in the proof is topological graph theory.

 Given a filling pair $(\alpha,\beta)$, we associate a number $b$, the number of topological disks in the complement.
 A simple Euler's characteristic argument implies that $i(\alpha,\beta)=2g-2+b.$ If $(\alpha,\beta)$ is a separating filling pair, then we have $b\geq2$ and hence $i(\alpha,\beta)\geq2g$.
 If $i(\alpha,\beta)=2g$, we call it as a \emph{minimally intersecting separating filling pair} or simply a \emph{minimal separating filling pair}.
 In~\cite{aougab2015minimally}, Aougab and Huang have shown that for $g\geq 3$, there exists a filling pair on $S_g$ with exactly one connected component in the complement.
-In the context of minimal separating filling pair, we study an analogous question.
-We prove the existence of minimal separating filling pair in the following theorem.
+We note that the curves in such filling pairs are necessarily non-separating.
+In the context of minimal separating filling pairs, we study an analogous question.
+We prove the existence of minimal separating filling pairs in the following theorem.

 \begin{theorem} There exists a minimally intersecting separating filling pair on $S_g$ if and only if g is even and $g\geq4$. \end{theorem}